 Transform Your Social Media Profile Into A Sales Catalog With Godaddy's Show In Bio Tool

-SINGAPORE, Apr 10, 2025 - (ACN Newswire) - How a small business presents and sells its offerings can be the difference between success and failure.
-GoDaddy has launched Show in Bio to help small businesses increase sales and stand out on social media.
+How a small business presents and sells its offerings can be the difference between success and failure.
+GoDaddy ( ) has launched Show in Bio ( ) to help small businesses increase sales and stand out on social media.

 This affordable tool offers flexibility for small business owners not yet ready to build a website, enabling them to showcase their products or services on social media channels, including Instagram, TikTok, Facebook, X, Pinterest and LinkedIn, and interact with customers through channels like WhatsApp to close sales.
 Using artificial intelligence (AI) to quickly draft product information, such as name, description, and price, and create a personalized one-page sales catalogue in minutes, no technical skills are required to use the tool.